wundergraph/wundergraph/docs-website/src/pages/docs/clients-reference/typescript-client.md

 controller.abort()
 ```

-## Error handling
+## Error handling (ClientResponseError)

 ### Operations

+The errors that can be returned from an operation are one of `ResponseError`, `InputValidationError`, or `GraphQLResponseError`.
+These three errors compose the type union named `ClientResponseError`.

+Network errors and non 2xx responses are returned as a `ResponseError` or `InputValidationError` object and contain the status code through the `statusCode` property.
+You can be sure that the request was successful if the method doesn't throw an error.

+### GraphQLResponseError

 Query and mutation errors are returned as a `GraphQLResponseError` object.
-By default, the first error specifiy the error message but you can access all GraphQL errors through the `errors` property.
+By default, the first error specifies the error message, but you can access all GraphQL errors through the `errors` property:
-Network errors and non 2xx responses are returned as a `ResponseError` object and contain the status code as `statusCode` property.

 ```ts
 const { data, error } = await client.query({